-I have work experience in heritage management and local communities’ participation, including the population affected by armed conflict, indigenous peoples, Afro-Colombians, women, and children.
-I worked for several institutions such as the Ministry of Culture of Colombia, Cultural Heritage Institute of the Mayor’s Office of Bogotá, Korean Cultural Heritage Foundation (Korea), Intersos -Nairobi (Kenya-Somalia), and Cultural Heritage without Borders (Albania).
-My work has mainly focused on intangible cultural heritage, armed conflicts, refugees, Internally Displaced Population, communities´ involvement in the heritage procedures, Risk Disaster Management of heritage, and World Heritage.
-My background is in philosophy, then I specialized in International Cooperation for Development and in International Affairs, I have two master degrees, one in Political Science from the University Los Andes in Colombia in 2011, another in World Heritage and Cultural Projects from the University of Torino in Italy in 2015.
+I was born and raised in Colombia, where I became interest-ed in the connection between cultural heritage and people affected by the armed conflict.
+My work experience has mainly focused on intangible cultural heritage, armed conflict, refugees, internally displaced populations, community participation in heritage procedures, heritage disaster risk management and world heritage.
+I have worked for the Ministry of Culture of Colombia, the Cultural Heritage Institute of the Mayor’s Office of Bogotá, the Korean Cultural Heritage Foundation (Korea), Intersos -Nairobi (Kenya-Somalia), and Cultural Heritage without Borders (Albania).
+I studied philosophy, then specialized in International Cooperation for Development and International Affairs, and after that, I obtained two Master’s degrees, one in Political Science from the Universidad de los Andes in Colombia in 2011, and another in World Heritage and Cultural Projects from the University of Turin in Italy in 2015.